top of page

 Food balance wheels.
 Adapted from the Ministry of Health and Welfare and the Korean Nutrition Society.

-Divide your total protein amount by 3 and add it to each meal, for example, if you have 80g of protein for a day, you can divide it into 20-30-30g.
+• To ensure a balanced protein intake, divide your total daily protein amount by three and add it to each meal.
+For instance, if you have 80g of protein for a day, you can divide it into 20-30-30g.

 How do we get 30g of protein: